zio/zio/docs/overview/testing_effects.md

 }
 ```

-In this example, the type `Database` is the _module_, which contains the `Database.Service` _service_.
-The _service_ is just an ordinary interface, placed inside the companion object of the module, which contains effectful functions that represent the _capabilities_ of the database service.
+In this example,  `Database` is the _module_, which contains the `Database.Service` _service_.
+The _service_ is just an ordinary interface, placed inside the companion object of the module, which contains functions provide the _capabilities_ of the service.

 ### Provide Helpers